 It’s also best to flat iron your hair in smaller sections and use a wider plate size at least 1.5 inches and up.While using a curling or flat iron, it’s best not to hold the iron in the hair for long periods.
 It does not take long for freshly shampooed and moisturized hair to curl so use good judgment when styling.
 It’s also not recommended to use heating tools when your hair is dirty or has too much product buildup.
 This will definitely cause breakage.

-Tourmaline and Titanium always contains a “Nano” ceramic surface which dramatically increases negative ions which heals damaged hair producing smoother, sleeker results.
-Both types also distributes the heat more evenly.
-Tourmaline is a raw, crystalized mineral that is crushed into particles inside the plate which gives hair a natural boost of shine once heated.So understanding the terminology, you definitely do not want to purchase a flat iron that states solely, “Nano Ceramic,” because it does not have any additional properties within the ceramic surface.
+Tourmaline and Titanium always contains a “Nano” ceramic surface which dramatically increases negative ions which heal damaged hair producing smoother, sleeker results.
+Both types also distribute the heat more evenly.
+Tourmaline is a raw, crystallized mineral that is crushed into particles inside the plate which give hair a natural boost of shine once heated.So understanding the terminology, you definitely do not want to purchase a flat iron that states solely, “Nano Ceramic,” because it does not have any additional properties within the ceramic surface.
 In result, it is not comparable to a salon quality curling or flat iron.